OpenInternet/System_Administrator_Guide_Text/en/index.md

 ---
-title: 'Guide for System Administrators in At‐Risk Organizations'
+title: 'Guide for System Administrators in At‐Risk Organizations' Created, Written and Produced by: 'Mahvash Taqi'
-author:
-- name: 'Mahvash Taqi Ghosh'
-- name: 'Srija S'
+Lead Research Assistant:'Srija S'
 ---

 ## Introduction